smartdevicelink/sdl_core_guides/docs/Feature Documentation/Multiple Transports/index.md

 }
 ```

-Core sends a TransportEventUpdate to the proxy to provide additional information required to connect over the TCP transport when it is available.
+Core sends a `TransportEventUpdate` notification to the proxy to provide additional information required to connect over the TCP transport when it is available.

-- If the `tcpIpAddress` field is empty, the secondary transport is unavailable and the proxy will not send a RegisterSecondaryTransport request
+- If the `tcpIpAddress` field is empty, the Secondary Transport is unavailable and the proxy will not send a `RegisterSecondaryTransport` request.

 ### RegisterSecondaryTransport

-Using the information in the StartService ACK and TransportEventUpdate frames, the proxy sends a RegisterSecondaryTransport request over the secondary transport with the same session ID as the Primary transport.
+Using the information in the `StartService ACK` and `TransportEventUpdate` frames, the proxy sends a `RegisterSecondaryTransport` request over the Secondary Transport with the same session ID as the Primary Transport.

-- If Core sends back a RegisterSecondaryTransport ACK, the proxy can start services over the secondary transport
+- If Core sends back a `RegisterSecondaryTransport ACK`, the proxy can start services over the Secondary Transport.

 ## Operation Examples

 |||
-Start Service (WiFi as secondary transport)
+Start Service (WiFi as Secondary Transport)
 ![StartService](./assets/StartService.png)
 |||

 |||
-Start Video/Audio service (Over secondary transport)
+Start Video/Audio service (Over Secondary Transport)
 ![StartServiceVideo](./assets/StartServiceVideo.png)
 |||